kayleecragg/kayleecragg/README.md

 My name is Kaylee and I'm a computer science student from Australia.
 Here's some info about me!

 ⚡ Work experience: <br>
-- **Customer Engineer intern at Google** - Development on the Google Cloud Team.
+- **Customer Engineer Intern at Google** - Development on the Google Cloud Team.
 [Singapore.
 Summer 2024]
-- **Cloud Engineer intern at Deloitte** - Development on the Platform and Product Engineering team.
+- **Cloud Engineer Intern at Deloitte** - Development on the Platform and Product Engineering team within the Core Business Unit.
 [Sydney.
 Summer 2023/2024]
 - **Live Operation Assistant at Stan** - Live Operations [Sydney.
 2022-Present]
 <br>
-📫 Visit my website that is severely outdated: https://kayleecragg.github.io/ 💬 Reach me by email or LinkedIn! kayleeanncragg@gmail.com | www.linkedin.com/in/kayleecragg
+- 📫 Visit my website that is severely outdated: https://kayleecragg.github.io/
+- 💬 Reach me by email or LinkedIn! kayleeanncragg@gmail.com | www.linkedin.com/in/kayleecragg

 <!--
 📫 Visit my website that is severely outdated: https://kayleecragg.github.io/